nx98304/HoneyPot/README.md

 - Welcome further comments about the project.

 ## Past updates

+### 1.4.1.2
+- HoneyPot no longer adds FK control points to any items that is loaded with an active animator, preventing breaking the built-in animation when forceably adding the FK controls.

 ### 1.4.1.1
 - Female hair SetRenderQueue / CustomRenderQueue issue fixes (the CustomRenderQueue part require a small update to HoneyPotInspector.exe: https://mega.nz/file/liASiBKA#OX0FPlv4MhrXTHJzHzWnDEou1Fex4N6RXLDTFxadIGM , and regenerate the HoneyPotInspector.txt file)